Last Updated: December 28, 2022

 Part 3: Introduction to Fiber Optic Cable Assembly Manufacturing

-Recognizing that there are quite a few connectors on market that are actively being used in fiber optic installations, there are also some older types and discontinued connectors, not being used in the main stream of data and telco markets, but used in more specialized applications.
+Recognizing that there are quite a few connectors on the market that are actively being used in fiber optic installations, there are also some older types and discontinued connectors, not being used in the mainstream of data and telco markets, but used in more specialized applications.

 In addition to the mainstream connectors are variants on the end face geometry such as Angle and Radius end faces for specific applications.

 The most common of currently used connectors are:

 LC, SC, MT/MPO and FC, while the older types such as SMA, ST, D4, Escon, Biconic, VF45 and MTRJ are still being used in the specialty applications and older installed fiber bases of similar connector types.

 A high-density connector for fiber optic applications used in both public and private networks.
 This high-performance connector is available in both single mode and multimode.

 Subscriber connector, a push/pull connector style that is recognized as the preferred optical fiber connector standard.
 It is available in simplex, duplex, hybrid, or hardened styles.
 The SC (Subscriber Carrier) fiber optic connector is one of three connectors (the other two are ST and SFF) approved by ANSI/TIA/EIA 568-B.3.
 The SC Connector’s main advantage is polarization since the connectors can be paired and keyed.